ivan-demchenko/stylper/README.md

 Stylper
 =============

-Stylus Helper is a small helper for your Stylus files that would make your life a little easier.
+It is a small helper for your Stylus files that would make your life a little easier.

 ### How did it happen?